AngryUEFI/AngryCAT/README.md

     * only some basic instructions are executed to load registers
     * no memory accesses are done
     * check AngryUEIF/stubs.s for instruction list
+* Returns RAX
+    * the GPF handler writes 0xdead to RAX
+    * GPF is triggered if the ucode update is rejected

 ### Structure
 * 8 Byte LE unsigned - `rdtsc` difference
+* 8 Byte LE unsigned - value of RAX

 ## MSRRESPONSE
 * ID 0x80000201